The question is, how much damage will be done before things start working again?

-The Cyprus left, for example, wants to maintain a growing Leviathan that is called the Public Service, which, as it stands, rests on solicited pensions, dubious benefits, and other doctored-over-the-years handouts that have rendered the state broke.
+The Cyprus left, for example, insists on maintaining an ever-growing Leviathan that is called the Public Service, which, as it stands, rests on solicited pensions, dubious benefits, and other doctored-over-the-years handouts that drain the state coffers.

 The right, on the other hand, prefers to tend to the numbers on the spreadsheets, all the while forgetting the reality on the ground, where hunger, not losses, are the primary effect.

-And then there’s the Indignants, forces fed up with the way politics are handled, their files full of legitimate grievances, yet totally incapable in themselves of playing the game at the level of organization the economy has reached.
+Then there’s the Indignants, people fed up with the way politics is handled, full of legitimate grievances, yet incapable in themselves of playing the game at the level of organization the economy has reached.
 Their spite can only be matched by their gross inadequacy to be effective on any level other than the quaint, if not the pedantic.

-It is an absurd situation, whatever side one looks at it from.
+It’s an absurd situation, whatever side one looks at it from.
 Take Italy, for example.
 In the face of the coming elections, Berlusconi is making a fourth run at government.
 Forget the fact that he helped wreck the entire country.
-He is giving it another go and people are supporting him again.
+He’s giving it another go and people are supporting him again.
 They want change, but they also want to be taken care of.
-To have their bread and eat it too.
+To have their bread and eat it, too.

-In Cyprus things are looking a little better.
-First, the first round of elections on February 17 yielded a strong result for Nikos Anastasiades, a candidate deemed most suitable to negotiate the bailout and get the economy back on track.
+In Cyprus, things are looking a little better.
+The first round of elections on February 17 yielded a strong result for Nikos Anastasiades, a candidate deemed most suitable to negotiate the bailout and get the economy on track.
 Second, the Cyprus economy is much smaller than Italy’s.
 Albeit not easy to fix, its numbers are more manageable.
 Third, huge gas reserves have been found off the coast of the island, granting the Cyprus Republic important leverage.

-But the advantages are distracting the involved parties from what needs to be done in order to fix the problems in a lasting manner.
+But the advantages are distracting all sides from what needs to be done.
 Comforted by the natural gas reserves, not to mention potential oil findings, those involved are steering the debate away from the raw numbers, kicking the can down the road.